 4 Ingredient Peanut Butter Fudge With Mini Easter Eggs

 The classic combination of chocolate and peanut butter is hard to beat.
-Especially when that peanut butter comes in the form of smooth, creamy fudge and the chocolate is in the form of mini eggs.
+Especially when that peanut butter comes in the form of smooth, creamy fudge and the chocolate is in the form of Cadbury mini eggs.

 This treat brings them together quickly and easily.
 All you need is a handful of ingredients and a microwave!